-This portal contains information regarding the rights, services, and benefits to which premature infants and their families are entitled.
+This portal contains information regarding the rights, services, and benefits entitled to premature infants and their families.

 Medical Treatments at the Neonatal Intensive Care Unit (NICU)